 • Arrival day: Sunday

-• Accommodation: Shared twin cabins within the Game Reserve
+• Accommodation: Shared twin cabins within the game reserve

 • Food: 3 meals per day

-• Weekly laundry service (local fee payable)
+• Weekly laundry service, for a fee

 • Training: Pre-departure information pack, on-site orientation and project induction